Period: Meiji period (1868–1912)

 Date: 20th century

 Medium: Lacquered wood with gold and silver takamaki-e, hiramaki-e, togidashimaki-e, cut-out gold foil on nashiji and gold ground

 Dimensions: H. 6 1/4 in.
 (15.9 cm); W. 13 3/4 in.
 (34.9 cm); L. 17 1/2 in.
 (44.5 cm)

 Credit Line: Anonymous Gift, from the Collection of the late Mr. and Mrs. Benjamin DeWitt Riegel, 1981

-This lavishly decorated document box, together with the writing box described below, demonstrates the skill of Meiji-period maki-e masters.
-It is decorated with a scene of a sunny spring day: flowering cherry trees, a young willow tree, and a pleasure boat carrying a large gagaku (ancient court music) drum, as described in chapter 24 of The Tale of Genji.
-Genji, Murasaki, and several courtiers set out for a spring boat party accompanied by musicians, and later exchange poems in celebration of the season.
+This lavishly decorated document box demonstrates the skill of a Meiji-period maki-e master.
+It is decorated with flowering cherry trees, a young willow tree, and a pleasure boat carrying a large gagaku drum for water music, as described in chapter 24 of The Tale of Genji.
+Genji, Lady Murasaki, and several courtiers set out for a spring boat party accompanied by musicians, and later exchange poems in celebration of the season.